wcsanders1/DesignPatterns/README.md

 ### Prototype

 This is a simple implementation of the prototype pattern.
+Choose a website from among a list of several classic sites, and the `WebPageExplorer` class, which implements .NET `HttpClient`, will return interesting information about that site!
+The client operates by creating a list of instances of `WebPageExplorer` by cloning an initial instance rather than constructing new instances.